-The principal will ensure that risk minimisation and prevention strategies are in place for all relevant in-school and out-of-school settings which include (but are not limited to) the following:
+St Mary's School will ensure that risk minimisation and prevention strategies are in place for all relevant in-school and out-of-school settings which include (but are not limited to) the following:

-- during classroom activities (including class rotations, specialist and elective classes)

-- between classes and other breaks

-- in canteens

-- during recess and lunch times

-- before and after school where supervision is provided (excluding OSHC)

-• special events including incursions, sports, cultural days, fetes or class parties, excursions and camps.
+- during classroom activities (including class rotations, specialist and elective classes) - between classes and other breaks - in canteens - during recess and lunch times - before and after school where supervision is provided (excluding OSHC) - special events including incursions, sports, cultural days, fetes or class parties, excursions and camps.

 St Mary's School will not ban certain types of foods (e.g. nuts) as it is not practicable to do so, and is not a strategy recommended by the Department or the Royal Children's Hospital.
 However, the school will avoid the use of nut based products in all school activities, request that parents do not send those items to school if at all possible; that the canteen eliminate or reduce the likelihood of such allergens, and the school will reinforce the rules about not sharing and not eating foods provided from home.
-The principal will ensure that the canteen provider and its employees can demonstrate satisfactory training in the area of food allergy and anaphylaxis and its implications for food-handling practices.

-The principal will regularly review the risk minimisation strategies outlined in Appendix A: Risk Minimisation in light of information provided by parents related to the risk of anaphylaxis.
+St Mary's School will regularly review the risk minimisation strategies outlined in Appendix A: Risk Minimisation in light of information provided by parents related to the risk of anaphylaxis.